 Ferment the cabbage for 3 to 10 days: As it's fermenting, keep the sauerkraut away from direct sunlight and at a cool room temperature — ideally 65°F to 75°F. Check it daily and press it down if the cabbage is floating above the liquid.

 Because this is a small batch of sauerkraut, it will ferment more quickly than larger batches.
 Start tasting it after 3 days — when the sauerkraut tastes good to you, remove the weight, screw on the cap, and refrigerate.
 You can also allow the sauerkraut to continue fermenting for 10 days or even longer.
 There's no hard-and-fast rule for when the sauerkraut is "done" — go by how it tastes.

 While it's fermenting, you may see bubbles coming through the cabbage, foam on the top, or white scum.
 These are all signs of a healthy, happy fermentation process.
 The scum can be skimmed off the top either during fermentation or before refrigerating.
 If you see any mold, skim it off immediately and make sure your cabbage is fully submerged; don't eat moldy parts close to the surface, but the rest of the sauerkraut is fine.

 Store sauerkraut for several months: This sauerkraut is a fermented product so it will keep for at least two months and often longer if kept refrigerated.
 As long as it still tastes and smells good to eat, it will be.
 If you like, you can transfer the sauerkraut to a smaller container for longer storage.

-Larger or Smaller Batches: To make larger or smaller batches of sauerkraut, keep same ratio of cabbage to salt and adjust the size of the container.
+Larger or smaller batches: To make larger or smaller batches of sauerkraut, keep the same ratio of cabbage to salt and adjust the size of the container.
 Smaller batches will ferment more quickly and larger batches will take longer.